 To estimate a child or teen’s Body Mass Index (BMI), type height and weight into the Child and Teen BMI Calculator

-Following a healthy lifestyle may help to prevent obesity, as well as other health issues.
+Following a healthy lifestyle may help to prevent obesity, as well as other negative health outcomes.
 Start building healthy habits now:

 Talk with your healthcare provider about your daily habits, medical history and family medical history to determine the best ways for you to improve your health.